EV4EU/ov2xmp/README.md

 ### ELK stack

+Optionally, the ELK stack can be deploying alongside with O-V2X-MP, in order to manage and organise the various logs.
+To deploy the ELK stack, the following components should be deployed, which are located in the `docker-compose-externals.yml`:
+- `ov2xmp-logstash` receives and handles the logs from the `ov2xmp-csms` and `ov2xmp-daphne` services (processing, formatting, output to one or multiple destinations).
+- `ov2xmp-elasticsearch` can store the various system logs received by Logstash.
+- `ov2xmp-elasticsearch-setup` initiates the password of the `kibana_system` user (is executed only once and terminates).
+- `ov2xmp-kibana` is the GUI for managing the elasticsearch instance.

 For elasticsearch, the `.env-es` file and the `elasticsearch.yml` files are used.

 For kibana, the `.env-kibana` file is used.